 Sprinkle spices to create a border around your area.
 Cayenne pepper, cinnamon, and garlic work well for this.
 Spread a light sprinkle around you to repel gnats from encroaching on your outdoor space.

-Lay out a bowl of vinegar and dish soap to attract the gnats to an area away from you.
+Lay out a bowl of apple cider vinegar and dish soap to attract the gnats to an area away from you.
 This works similarly to the apple cider vinegar trap you can use inside your home.

 If gnats are regularly in your yard, consider planting some plants that naturally repel gnats.
 Lavender, geraniums, and marigolds are good choices for this.